Aliases for DNMT3L Gene

 GeneCards Summary for DNMT3L Gene

 DNMT3L (DNA (Cytosine-5-)-Methyltransferase 3-Like) is a Protein Coding gene.
-Diseases associated with DNMT3L include testis seminoma and seminoma.
-Among its related pathways are One carbon pool by folate.
+Diseases associated with DNMT3L include testis seminoma and testicular spermatocytic seminoma.
+Among its related pathways are Gene Expression and RNA Polymerase I Transcription.
 GO annotations related to this gene include enzyme binding and enzyme activator activity.
 An important paralog of this gene is DNMT3A.

 UniProtKB/Swiss-Prot for DNMT3L Gene

 Catalytically inactive regulatory factor of DNA methyltransferases.
 It is essential for the function of DNMT3A and DNMT3B.
 Activates DNMT3A and DNMT3B by binding to their catalytic domain.
 Accelerates the binding of DNA and AdoMet to the methyltransferases and dissociates from the complex after DNA binding to the methyltransferases.
 Recognizes unmethylated histone H3 lysine 4 (H3K4) and induces de novo DNA methylation by recruitment or activation of DNMT3.